mklarqvist/tachyon/README.md

 Tachyon, or `YON` for short, is an open source C++ software library for reading, writing, and manipulating sequence variant data in a lossless and bit-exact representation.
 It is completely compatible with BCF/VCF.
 It was developed with a focus on enabling fast experimentation and storage of population-scaled datasets.

 ## Perfomance
+For reference, we compared yon to bcf on a server running Linux Ubuntu, with an Intel Xeon E5-2697 v3 processor and 64GB of DDR4-2133 RAM.

 The following tests were run on the first release of [Haplotype Reference Consortium](http://www.haplotype-reference-consortium.org/) (HRC) data.
 There are ~39 million phased SNPs in 32,488 samples.
-We generated a yon archive for this dataset (left) and next retrieved the site-specific information only (no FORMAT fields; right).
+Left panel: Filesizes for chromosomes 1-22.
+Right panel: We generated a yon archive for this dataset (left) and compared file sizes for both uncompressed (ubcf and uyon) and compressed data (bcf and yon) and next retrieved the site-specific information only (dropping all FORMAT fields; right).

 Compression Ratio | Compression Speed
 ------------------|-------------------
 ![Compression Ratio](docs/hrc_yon_bcf.jpg "Compression Ratio") | ![Compression Ratio](docs/yon_hrc_bcftools.jpg "Compression Ratio")

+The following tests were run on the [1000 Genomes Phase 3](http://www.internationalgenome.org/) (1KGP3) data.
+There are ~84.4 million phased SNPs in 2,504 samples from 26 distinct populations.

 Compression Ratio | Compression Speed
 ------------------|-------------------
 ![Compression Ratio](docs/1kgp3_yon_bcf.jpg "Compression Ratio") | placeholder

 ubcf: uncompressed bcf; uyon: uncompressed yon; 1 GB = 1000 * 1000 * 1000 b